-- Police in full riot gear, carrying shields and batons, are a not-uncommon sight in downtown Seoul.
+- Police in full riot gear, carrying shields and batons, are a not-uncommon sight in central Seoul.
 Student, trade-union, anti-American, environmental and other protests can occasionally turn physical.
 Keep well out of the way of any confrontations.

 Korea Pass (www.lottecard.co.kr/app/html/koreapass/IHKPAZZ_V100.jsp) is a prepaid card, available in denominations from ₩50,000 to ₩500,000, that provides discounts on a range of goods and services.
 It can be bought at Lotte Mart and 7-Eleven branches in Seoul as well as at the A'REX booth at Incheon International Airport.